kristofg/rifec/README.txt

 The Eye-Fi forum thread at
-http://forums.eye.fi/viewtopic.php?f=4&t=270 contains some very useful information for everyone interested in making their own server.
+http://forums.eye.fi/viewtopic.php?f=4&t=270 contains some very useful information for everyone interested in running or making their own server.

 Todo